luigifreda/pyslam/README.md

 Otherwise, just run the script:
 `$ ./scripts/launch_tmux_slam.sh`
 from the repo root folder.
 Press `CTRL+A` and then `CTRL+Q` to exit from `tmux` environment.

 ---

+## System overview

+[Here](./docs/system_overview.md) you can find a couple of diagram sketches that provide an overview of the main system components, and classes relationships and dependencies.
+Writing a proper documentation is a work in progress.

+---